 Recent algorithmic improvements have helped tame this exponential scaling by significantly decreasing the size of the exponent.
 A first step was made by Garcia, Markov and Cross~\cite{garcia2012efficient,Garcia14moreStabRank}, who proposed and studied the decomposition of states into a superposition of stabilizer states.
 Bravyi, Smith and Smolin~\cite{Bravyi16stabRank} formalized this into the notion of stabilizer rank.
 The stabilizer rank $\chi(\psi)$ of a pure state $\psi$ is defined as the smallest integer $\chi$ such that $\psi$ can be expressed as a superposition of $\chi$ stabilizer states.
 It can be thought of as a measure of computational non-classicality analogous the Schmidt rank measure of entanglement.
 In particular, $\chi(\psi)$ quantifies the simulation cost of stabilizer operations (Clifford gates and Pauli measurements) applied to the initial state $\psi$.

-It is known that stabilizer operations augmented with preparation of certain single-qubit ``magic states" form a computationally universal gate set~\cite{bravyi2005universal}.
+It is known that stabilizer operations augmented with preparation of certain single-qubit ``magic states" become computationally universal~\cite{bravyi2005universal}.
 In particular, any quantum circuit composed of Clifford gates and $m$ gates $T=|0\ra\la 0|+e^{i\pi/4}|1\ra\la 1|$ can be implemented by stabilizer operations acting on the initial state $|\psi\ra =|T\ra^{\otimes m}$, where $|T\ra \propto |0\ra + e^{i\pi/4} |1\ra$.
-Thus the stabilizer rank $\chi(T^{\otimes m})$ quantifies the simulation cost of Clifford+$T$ circuits with $m$ $T$-gates.
+Thus the stabilizer rank $\chi(T^{\otimes m})$ provides an upper bound on the simulation cost of Clifford+$T$ circuits with $m$ $T$-gates.
 The authors of Ref.~\cite{Bravyi16stabRank} used a numerical search method to compute the stabilizer rank $\chi(T^{\otimes m})$ for $m\le 6$ finding that $\chi(T^{\otimes 6})=7$.